• Skip to primary navigation

 Well, there’s no escaping the fact that Christmas is well on its way (hoorah!).
 So it’s time to start dusting off some of those fun Christmas activities and get well and truly into the Christmas spirit.

 If you’re looking to bring a bit of festive cheer to your math activities this Christmas, then you might be interested in these Christmas number puzzles.
-They are perfect for preschool and kindergarten aged children working on counting skills and number recognition.

 Puzzles are a fun, hands-on way to get young children practising early number skills.
 You could use these puzzles with your child at home or, if you’re a teacher, they would make a great Christmas-themed math center.